lylet-AC/netlify/README.md

 Lastly build the site by navigating to the repository's root directory and type: `hugo`.
 If you wish to serve the website to a local site: `hugo server -D`.

 The site is hosted on: [__netlify__](https://gracious-mirzakhani-f01325.netlify.com/)

-#This line will allow travis to build it's tests